9 December 2025 – 13:00 – 14:30 CET

 Objectives of the Webinar

-The purpose of this webinar is to explore how crowd-sourcing can strengthen flood monitoring and management by linking community-driven data with institutional systems.
+The purpose of this webinar was to explore how crowdsourcing can strengthen flood monitoring and management by linking community-driven data with institutional systems.

 -